JeschkeLab/DeerLab/docs/docsrc/source/aptkernel.rst

 Optional Arguments
 =========================================
 Optional arguments can be specified by parameter/value pairs.
-All property names are case insensitive and the property-value pairs can be passed in any order after the required input arguments have been passed..
+All property names are case insensitive and the property-value pairs can be passed in any order after the required input arguments have been passed.

 .. code-block:: matlab

-    P = winlowpass(args,'Property1',Value1,'Property2',Value2,...)
+    K = aptkernel(t,'Property1',Value1,'Property2',Value2,...)

-.. centered:: **Property Names & Descriptions**

-ExitationBandwidth
+ExcitationBandwidth
-    The excitation bandwidth in MHz of the experiment can be passed as an option to account for it in the kernel.
+    The excitation bandwidth in MHz of the experiment.

-    *Default:* [*empty*]
+    *Default:* empty, corresponding to infinite excitation bandwidth

     *Example:*

     .. code-block:: matlab

-       P = selregparam(args,'ExitationBandwidth',100)
+       K = aptkernel(t,'ExcitationBandwidth',100)   % 100 MHz excitation bandwidth